SavarinMashy/SavarinMashy/readme.rst

 .. raw:: html

- <samp>Inclined toward front-end development; I design and build joyous user experiences.
-Also quite versatile and capable as a full-stack developer.
+ <samp>Inclined toward front-end development.
+Also quite versatile and capable<br>
+ as a full-stack developer.
 I dabble in data science and technical analysis</samp>

 |